 The priest clenched the handle of his blade until his own nails drew blood from the inside of his hand.
-"And you believe that success hinges rather on your feeble actions the Godking’s favour?"
+"And you believe that success hinges on your feeble actions rather than the Godking’s favour?"

 "I believe it is my responsibility to do all that I can to serve the Godking," Sikandar replied coldly.

 The Servant of the Flame glared at the shadow warrior, who did not react.
 He turned on his heel and left with the same angry stride that had brought him in.